 An area of disturbed weather in the extreme southern Caribbean off the coast of Nicaragua (Invest 90L)

-is struggling to develop, but is still expected to become a tropical depression by early next week as it meanders erratically.
+has changed little since Wednesday, but is still expected to develop into a tropical depression by early next week as it meanders erratically.
 Satellite loops

-on Friday morning showed that 90L had a modest amount of rotation, but heavy thunderstorm activity had decreased since Thursday and was sparse and disorganized.
+on Thursday morning showed that 90L had a modest amount of rotation, but heavy thunderstorm activity was sparse and not showing any increase.
 The disturbance had plenty of moisture to work with (about 70% relative humidity at mid-levels of the atmosphere)

 , and water vapor satellite imagery

 showed no large-scale areas of dry air that 90L might have to contend with.
 Wind shear

 was marginally favorable for development, near 20 knots.
 Sea surface temperatures (SSTs) were very warm, near 29.5°C (85°F), which was about 1°C (1.8°F) above average.
 Figure 1.

 Latest satellite image of 90L.Track forecast: 90L a heavy rain threat to Central America

 Steering currents are weak in the region, and 90L will not move much over the next five days.
 Heavy rains over Panama, Costa Rica and Nicaragua are a major concern from 90L, as even a weak tropical depression or tropical storm parked in this area for multiple days could cause significant flooding and landslides.
 For example, Tropical Storm Gamma

 of 2005, with top winds of just 50 mph, stalled just north of Nicaragua on November 18 - 20, causing at least 37 fatalities in Honduras and Belize.